mila-iqia/mila-docs/docs/Theory_cluster_data.rst

 resource (such as the GPU memory being too small for all the parameters).

-In this case the model is split across layer (or some other logical arrangement) and the tasks must communicate intermediate results with each other to arrive at a final result.
+In this case, the model is split into its constituent parts, each processed independently and their intermediate results communicated with each other to arrive at a final result.

 This is generally harder but necessary to work with larger, more powerful models like GPT.